 Too many notifications

 You’ve just been enrolled in your company’s Slack workspace and have been invited to a number of channels so you can keep up with the goings-on at your job.
-Which is great except for the fact that now you’re getting what seems like a million notifications on your computer and phone every time a coworker says something, even when it has nothing to do with you.
+That’s great, except for the fact that now you’re getting what seems like a million notifications on your computer and phone every time a co-worker says something, even when it has nothing to do with you.
 Here are a few ways to reduce them.
 The three most effective methods are: Do Not Disturb, leaving a channel, or just muting a channel.

 You can also just leave a channel if you think most of the messages in it don’t really concern you.
-When you want to leave a channel, just right-click on the channel’s name in your sidebar and select the Leave #name-of-your-channel option from the menu that appears.
+When you want to leave a channel, just right-click on the channel’s name in your sidebar and select the Leave Channel option from the menu that appears.
+You can also leave a channel by navigating to that channel and then clicking on the Show Channel Details icon in the top-right corner of that channel.
+This icon looks like a circle with an “i” in it.
+Then, click on the More icon.
+In the pop-up menu that appears, choose Leave #Name-of-Channel.
 You should be able to join the channel again if you need to do so later.

 You also have the option to mute a channel.
 If you mute a channel, you won’t receive notifications from it even in situations where you’re mentioned.
-To mute (or unmute) a channel, you can just right-click on a channel’s name in the sidebar and choose the Mute or Unmute option from the menu that pops up.
+To mute (or unmute) a channel, you can just right-click on a channel’s name in the sidebar and choose the Mute/Unmute Channel option from the menu that pops up.
+You can also mute a channel by opening that channel, clicking on the Show Channel Details icon, and then clicking on the More icon.
+In the pop-up menu that appears, choose Mute/Unmute #Name-of-Channel.

 Audio issues in Slack calls

-Maybe you’re on a Slack video call but you’re having trouble hearing the people on the on the other end.
-Or they’re having trouble hearing you.
+Maybe you’re on a Slack video call, but you’re having trouble hearing the people on the on the other end, or they’re having trouble hearing you.
 If you’re having audio issues with your Slack calls, there are a few troubleshooting methods you can try.
-According to Slack’s Help Center, you have three options if you’re placing calls via the Slack desktop app: reviewing your call’s audio settings in the app, restarting the app, or reviewing your device’s audio settings.
-You can review your call’s audio settings in the Slack app by selecting the call window’s gear-shaped icon.
+According to Slack’s Help Center, you have four options if you’re placing calls via the Slack desktop app: Reviewing your call’s audio settings in the app, restarting the app, reviewing your device’s audio settings, or updating your device’s audio drivers.
+You can review your call’s audio settings in the Slack app by selecting the call window’s Gear icon.
 From there, you should confirm that the correct input/output devices are chosen.
-You can also just restart the Slack app to see if that helps the problem.
-And lastly, you might want to also review your device’s audio settings to make sure that your hardware isn’t being muted there.
+You can also just restart the Slack app (or restart your device) to see if that helps the problem.
+You might want to also review your device’s audio settings to make sure that your hardware isn’t being muted there and that Slack has been given access to your microphone.
+Finally, you may want to consider updating your device’s audio drivers if they’re not already up-to-date.

 Searching for a specific message (among the many you receive)

 And as a preventive measure, you can also pin important messages to the top of a conversation or channel so that you or others can review them later if needed.
-You can pin messages by hovering over it and selecting the More actions (three vertical dots) icon that pops up.
+You can pin a message by hovering over it and selecting the More Actions (three vertical dots) icon that pops up.
 Once you select that icon, a menu should appear.
-Choose the Pin to option from that menu.
-When you want to view a pinned message in a channel or conversation, just select the pushpin icon at the top of the channel or conversation.
-You’ll be taken to a screen that shows all the pinned messages from that channel or direct message.
+Choose the Pin to Channel option from that menu.
+When you want to view a pinned message in a channel or conversation, just select the Pushpin icon at the top of the channel or conversation.
+You’ll be shown a sidebar that displays all the pinned messages from that channel or direct message.

 Notifications that remain even after you check your messages

-In the Slack desktop app, you can clear your cache by tapping on the three horizontal lines icon in the top left corner of your screen.
-Then select Help > Troubleshooting > Clear Cache and Restart.
+In the Slack desktop app, you can clear your cache by clicking on the Three Horizontal Lines icon in the top-left corner of your screen.
+Then, select Help > Troubleshooting > Clear Cache and Restart.

 - What is Discord?